Global Medical REIT: An Unwarranted Divergence From The Peers

 On the whole, health care is still seen as a growth area for commercial real estate.
 Investors aren't scared off from buying medical office buildings yet, and most plans for new offices and other medical related developments are still moving forward ...
 Baby boomers are getting older, and that's a big demographic driver for these medical office investors.

 Moreover, not all properties under the GMRE's MOB section (54% of total leases) are equal.
-This is quite odd, since the theoretical definition of MOB states that Medical Office Building means a building that is used primarily by physicians to examine and consult with patients.
+This is quite odd since the theoretical definition of MOB states that Medical Office Building means a building that is used primarily by physicians to examine and consult with patients.
 The following facilities shall not be considered Medical Office Buildings: Ambulatory Surgery Centers, Imaging Centers, rehabilitation centers, long term acute care hospitals or specialty hospitals.

-In the GMRE's 10-k filing it is explicitly stated that the MOB section includes some property types, which should not classify as MOB (e.g, urgent care, which currently experiences a massive demand).
+In the GMRE's 10-k filing it is explicitly stated that the MOB section includes some property types, which should not classify as MOB (e.g., urgent care, which currently experiences a massive demand).

 Unfortunately, it is impossible to quantify what percentage of these MOB buildings fall under "more defensive" category.
 There is, though, some valuable info, which can be extracted from the consolidated real estate and accumulated depreciation table.
 From there we can see that ~12% of ABR (annual base rent) is attributable to medical office buildings, which include ambulatory surgery centers.
 So, it should be noted that not all 54% are suffering from increased vacancy rates.

 Inpatient rehabilitation facilities are licensed under state laws to provide intensive rehabilitative services.
-An inpatient rehabilitation facility are be able to provide more intensive rehabilitation than a skilled nursing facility or home-based rehabilitation service.
+An inpatient rehabilitation facility is able to provide more intensive rehabilitation than a skilled nursing facility or home-based rehabilitation service.

 Let's see an example from the healthinsurance.org